 2004: Pastor John Roebke was installed as associate pastor.

-2008: Pastor Leonard Pankow served as vacancy pastor after Pastor Roebke accepted a call to Alabama in 2008 and Pastor Sulzle had accepted a call to South Dakota in 2005.
+2008: Pastor Leonard Pankow served as vacancy pastor after Pastor Roebke accepted a call to Alabama in 2008.
 Pastor Roger Riedel is installed.

 2018: Pastor Riedel accepted a call to Grace, Oronoco, MN.
-Pastor Joel Suckow begins serving as vacancy pastor.
+Pastor Joel Suckow began serving as vacancy pastor.

 Pastors who served the congregation:

 Pastor Anton Maulwurf from 1900-1903.